-Both 64-chip and 32-chip DATA_CODE_ADR codes are supported.
-The four data transmission modes apply to the data after the SOP.
+32 chip Pseudo Noise (PN) codes are supported.
+The two data transmission modes apply to the data after the SOP.
 In particular the length, data, and CRC16 are all sent in the same mode.
-In general, lower data rates reduces packet error rate in any given environment.
+In general, DSSS reduce packet error rate in any environment.